 2. Nepali Hill Dog

-- Because of its black color and affinity with the hills, it is also known as black hill dog or "pahari kukur” in the native language.
-"Pahari kukur" is a Nepali word that means hill (pahari) dog (kukur).
+- Because of their black color and affinity for the hills, members of this breed are also known as black hill dogs or pahari kukur in the native language.
+Pahari means hill, and kukur means dog.

 - Initially, the hill dog was used by some Nepali tribes for herding sheep and protecting livestock.

 - Hill dogs are very courageous, powerful and alert, but they aren't usually welcoming of strangers or other pets.
 They are very dominant and territorial and need a firm and experienced owner.

 Mountain Dogs From India

 Three excellent and popular Himalayan mountain dog breeds originated in India: Indigenous mastiffs (Himalayan guard dogs), Himachali Gaddis and Kashmir sheepdogs (Bakharwal mastiffs).